 Zagreb is the capital and the largest city of Croatia.
 It is a vibrant and historical city and should be part of your Croatian itinerary.
 The best thing is not many others will agree, so you will find yourself in a non-touristy city which will serve to give you a flavour of how modern-day, urban, working-class Croatia lives.

 Some history first

 Zagreb was inhabited as early as 1094 by Hungarian settlers in the areas of Kaptol and Gradec.
 These settlements were later destroyed by the Mongols but again rebuilt around the 16th century when the name Zagreb emerged to describe the two settlements and became capital.
 Most of the prominent buildings in the city were built in the late 19th century.

 When Yugoslavia existed, Zagreb was an important city in the country, only after Belgrade in terms of population, and the economic centre of the country.
 In 1991, when Croatia declared independence, the city became the capital of Croatia.
 Today about 1.2 million inhabitants reside in Zagreb with 92% Croats and Roman Catholic.
 Croatia’s economy is mostly dependent on Zagreb along with it being the is the seat of the central government, administrative bodies, and almost all government ministries.

 We tried the Free Spirit Walking Tour which was good enough, except that the crowd was really very large.
 I wish they had earphones and mikes to make the tour better because we had to strain to hear the guide most of the time.
 But we did get to see a few things we would have missed if we had done it ourselves.
 Tours happen every day at 11 AM and twice (11 AM and 5 PM) from June to Oct.

 Ban Jelačić Square: You will start your city tour most definitely from this square—a lively place with cafes and shops.
-There is (as a co-traveler put it) ‘yet another man on a horse’ at the center of the square, who is basically Ban (i.e. Governor) Josip Jelačić afet after whom the square is named.
+There is (as a co-traveller put it) ‘yet another man on a horse’ at the centre of the square, who is basically Ban (i.e. Governor) Josip Jelačić afet after whom the square is named.